conversation questions about disaster planning

-In this lesson, you learn 11 questions with sample answers for having a normal conversation discussing disaster preparation.
+In this lesson, you learn 11 conversation questions about disaster preparation with sample answers for having a normal conversation discussing disaster preparation.

 Previous Conversation Lesson